Information Fluency in Classics: A Workshop for Undergraduates

 - Social Media and Scholarly Research

-Taking advantage of the setting in Washington, DC, participants will visit area institutions, including the Library of Congress.
+Taking advantage of the setting in Washington, DC, participants will visit the Library of Congress and the National Archives.
 The workshop will also feature contributions from guest speakers.
-The previous workshops included conversations with Rebecca Benefiel, Associate Professor of Classics at Washington and Lee University; Neil Coffee, Associate Professor of Classics at the University of Buffalo; Kyle Courtney, Copyright Advisor for Harvard University; Deanna Marcum, the managing director of Ithaka S+R; and Tim O'Reilly, the founder of O'Reilly Media.
+The 2013 workshop included conversations with Deanna Marcum, the managing director of Ithaka S+R, and Tim O’Reilly, the founder of O’Reilly Media.

 Phoebe Acheson, who maintains Becoming a Classics Librarian, will lead the workshop.
 She has worked at the University of Georgia Library as a Reference Associate and liaison to the Classics department.
 Phoebe has an M.A. in Classical Archaeology from the University of Cincinnati and an M.L.S. from North Carolina Central University.
 She is currently the Grants Resource Librarian at the Public Library of Cincinnati and Hamilton County.

-There is no program fee or cost for housing on campus.
 Participants will receive housing on the CHS campus, located near Dupont Circle and Embassy Row in Washington, DC.
-Participants should plan to arrive Tuesday, June 20.
-The workshop will begin on Wednesday, June 21.
-Departures are Thursday, June 29.
-The CHS will also provide breakfast and lunch everyday (except on the free day) and two dinners.
-Participants are responsible for their transportation costs and for some meals.
+Participants should plan to arrive Tuesday, July 8.
+The workshop will begin on Wednesday, July 9.
+Departures are Thursday, July 17.

 Applicants should be rising juniors or seniors majoring in Classics, Classical Studies, or related fields.
 They should have at least some college-level research experience and be planning to write senior/honors theses.

 Students interested in applying should complete the online application.
-The application requests PDF copies of the student’s transcript and resume as well as contact information for two references.
-The references should be faculty members or librarians who can speak to the applicant’s academic work and evaluate the applicant’s plans for participating in the workshop.
-Students should inform their references that the CHS will contact them directly and ask them to fill out a reference questionnaire.
+The application requests PDF copies of the student’s transcript and resume as well as contact information for two references, as described above.